The Normal Heart

 The Normal Heart is a largely autobiographical play by Larry Kramer.
 It focuses on the rise of the HIV/AIDS epidemic in New York City between 1981 and 1984, as seen through the eyes of writer/activist Ned Weeks, the gay founder of a prominent HIV advocacy group.
-The play's title comes from W.H.
-Auden's "September 1, 1939".
+The play's title comes from W. H. Auden's poem, "September 1, 1939".

-After a successful 1985 Off-Broadway production at The Public Theater, the play was staged in Los Angeles and London.
-It was revived Off-Broadway in 2004, and finally made its Broadway debut in 2011.

-The play was first published by Plume in the USA, and by Drama Editor Nick Hern for Methuen in the UK to coincide with the 1986 British première at London's Royal Court Theatre.
+After a successful 1985 off-Broadway production at The Public Theater, the play was staged in Los Angeles and London.
+It was revived off-Broadway in 2004, and finally made its Broadway debut in 2011.
+The play was first published by Plume in the US, and by Drama Editor Nick Hern for Methuen in the UK to coincide with the 1986 British première at London's Royal Court Theatre.
 He then reissued it in his own imprint Nick Hern Books in 2011 when first staged on Broadway, and again in a tie-in edition alongside the National Theatre revival in 2021.